I wish I could tell you – I mean REALLY help you understand – about manic bipolar.

 Why has the FDA approved these new drugs?
 Well rest assured!
 Approving new bipolar drug treatments is not something the FDA does lightly.
 These drugs have proven results from rigorous clinical trials.
 There are also more anti-convulsants approved for treating bipolar.

-More medication options is a great advance but it also leads to confusion as, unlike lithium which treats both bipolar mania and depression and is also an effective maintenance treatment, some of these drugs treat ONLY bipolar depression or ONLY MANIA.
+More medication options means great progress for Bipolar treatment, but it also leads to confusion as, unlike lithium which treats both bipolar mania and depression and is also an effective maintenance treatment, some of these drugs treat ONLY bipolar depression or ONLY MANIA.

 Some well known bipolar treatment guidelines have been published by the American Psychiatric Association (APA), the Department of Veterans Affairs (VA), the Expert Consensus Guidelines from the Tri-University Project, and the Texas Medication Algorithm Project ” or TMAP from the Texas Department of Mental Health and Mental Retardation.